-The vaginal swab test is an easy way to collect your cervical screening sample.
+The internal vaginal/genitals swab test is an easy way to collect your cervical screening sample.

 You can do this yourself at your screening appointment in a private area or in a bathroom.
 Some screen-takers may offer community-based locations, a mobile unit or a take-home test.
 Talk to them about the options and what suits you best.